weak-head/m4b-maker/README.md

 make install
 ```

-This installs scripts to `/usr/local/sbin/`.
+This installs the scripts to `/usr/local/sbin/`.

 ## m4bify

-`m4bify` makes it easy to turn audio files into M4B audiobooks.
-It processes files in the specified directory, sorting them alphabetically to ensure the right playback order.
+`m4bify` simplifies converting audio files into M4B audiobooks by processing files in the specified directory and sorting them alphabetically to ensure the correct playback order.
+Chapters can be organized either as file-based, where each audio file becomes its own chapter named using metadata or filenames, or directory-based, where each top-level subdirectory is treated as a chapter, combining all its audio files, including those in nested folders, into one.

-You can organize chapters in two ways:

-- *File-based Chapters (Default)*: Each audio file becomes its own chapter, named using metadata or filenames.
-- *Directory-based Chapters*: Each top-level subdirectory becomes a chapter, combining all its audio files (including those in nested folders) into one.

 Other features include:

-- Customizable audio bitrate, with high-quality AAC VBR as the default.
+- Configurable audio bitrate, with high-quality AAC VBR as the default.
-- Automatic naming of the output file based on the directory name.
-- Automatic metadata extraction when directory name follows supported patterns.
+- Metadata extraction from directory names that follow supported patterns.
-- Automatically adds cover art using the first image file in the source folder.
+- Automatic cover art inclusion from image files or embedded artwork.
-- Detailed logs with chapter metadata and durations for easy reference.
+- Comprehensive logs with chapter metadata.

 **Syntax**